Rudra-hub/BankingApp-Project0-By-RUDRA/README.md

 # BankingApp-Project0-By-RUDRA
-# My Youtube private link for Full Running of  this project : https://youtu.be/s0s8cHCNmDg
+# My Youtube private link for Full Running of  this project (12 min): https://youtu.be/s0s8cHCNmDg